department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 - One participant using a smartphone said it was hard to read the small text on the VA health care page.
 They missed the "secure messaging" link while scanning the entire page several times but finally found it.
 - One participant who was searching for disability rates used the new search box ("compensation chart") and saw search results from 2011 and also 2014.
 She opened the one from 2011 and said...
 > *"Oh but this is from 2011--that's not current.
 Is the information on here current?" (p11).*
-- One participant expected that everything on the home page would be in the megamenu, which didn't seem to be the case because they couldn't find another about VA news.
+- One participant expected that everything on the home page would be in the megamenu, which didn't seem to be the case because they couldn't find a link about VA news.
 > *"Should be like a table of contents" [like a sitemap] (p1).*

 - One participant observed that some of the articles on the [VA News page](https://news.va.gov/) aren't news but instead explaining benefits (e.g., [What is the difference between VA Life Insurance and Service-Disabled Veterans Life Insurance?](https://news.va.gov/109922/difference-va-life-insurance-sdvi/)).
-They said it should have only recent changes/updates (e.g., [VA closes gap in survivor benefits for LGBTQ+ Veterans and survivors](https://news.va.gov/109836/va-closes-gap-survivor-benefits-lgbtq-survivors/)).
+They said it should have only recent changes or updates (e.g., [VA closes gap in survivor benefits for LGBTQ+ Veterans and survivors](https://news.va.gov/109836/va-closes-gap-survivor-benefits-lgbtq-survivors/)).
 - One participant (who was in a moving car) was frustrated with how slow it was to load VA.gov pages.
 - One pilot participant on a smartphone didn't expect the megamenu to be open to the last option that was opened, but it was.
 This is the same issue that was recently fixed on the desktop version of the megamenu but not on mobile, as reported in the last round of usability testing.
-- One pilot participant on a smartphone thought it was strange that when you opened the Veterans Crisis Line link in the footer of the home page, closing the dialog returned you to the top of the page.
+- One pilot participant on a smartphone thought it was strange that when you opened the Veterans Crisis Line link in the footer of the home page, closing the dialog returnd you to the top of the page.
 They expected to return to the footer where they had opened the link.

 # Recommendations
 ## For the home page redesign effort